Tushar-Barik-78/JavaScript-DOM/README.md

 # JavaScript-DOM

-Cognify Level-1 Task-2 : JavaScript Basics
+Cognifyz Level-1 Task-2 : JavaScript Basics
-This repository contains my solutions for Level-1 Task-2 as part of my JavaScript learning journey through Cognify.
+This repository contains my solutions for Level-1 Task-2 as part of my JavaScript learning journey through Cognifyz.

 📌 Task Overview

 This task focuses on building foundational skills in JavaScript through small interactive projects:

   (i)🎨 Color Changing Button - A simple button that changes its background color each time it's clicked using JavaScript event handling and DOM manipulation.

   (ii)⏰ Time-Based Greeting Alert - A JavaScript script that shows an alert with a greeting message based on the current system time (Good Morning, Good Afternoon, Good Evening).